-The direct customers of the Logistics Solutions segment are generally the end user, in most cases industrial and/or logistics businesses, generally in the private sector (although in a few cases these are customers from the public sector, including the defense forces, government companies or local authorities), that need an automatic warehouse, automatic dispatch systems and/or automatic logistics centers, and which contract with the Company for acquiring a single system.
-Customers of this segment generally retain the Company's services for designing a single new automatic system and/or constructing a system at the customer's site and to provide services and support for the system after it is handed over for commercial use.
+The direct customers for logistics systems projects are generally the end user, in most cases industrial and/or logistics businesses, generally in the private sector (although in a few cases these are customers from the public sector, including the defense forces, government companies or local authorities), that need an automatic warehouse, automatic dispatch systems and/or automatic logistics centers, and which contract with the Company for acquiring a single system.
+Customers for this projects generally retain the Company's services for designing a single new automatic system and/or constructing a system at the customer's site and to provide services and support for the system after it is handed over for commercial use.
 In certain cases the Company is retained for the servicing, improvement, upgrading, or enhancement of an existing system at the customer's site (installed by the Company or by third parties).
-The Company's services in this segment are currently provided mainly in Israel, to customers from numerous sectors, including food processing, pharmaceuticals, import/export warehouses, logistics centers, etc. In some cases the party contracting with the Company is the chief contractor hired by the end user to integrate an entire system, who subcontracts to the Company to perform specific tasks only, such as the design of the system or the installation of PLCs in the system.
-The Israeli customers of the Company's Logistics Solutions segment include the Strauss Group, the Israel Electric Corporation, Graffiti, Rafael, Caesarea Electronics, Maman, Teva, Tnuva, MIS, Maadanot, Coca Cola Israel (The Central Bottling Company), Leiman Schlissel, Home Center, Frenkel CD, Shalam Packaging Solutions, Pelephone Communications, Scoop Metals, Colmobile, the Israeli Air Force, the Israel Aircraft Industry, Klil Industries, Clalit Health Services, a Defense Ministry facility, Intel, Milco Industries and others.
+The Company's services for the logistic systems are currently provided mainly in Israel, to customers from numerous sectors, including food processing, pharmaceuticals, import/export warehouses, logistics centers, etc. In some cases the party contracting with the Company is the chief contractor hired by the end user to integrate an entire system, who subcontracts to the Company to perform specific tasks only, such as the design of the system or the installation of PLCs in the system.
+The Israeli customers of the Company's Logistic systems include the Strauss Group, the Israel Electric Corporation, Graffiti, Rafael, Caesarea Electronics, Maman, Teva, Tnuva, MIS, Maadanot, Coca Cola Israel (The Central Bottling Company), Leiman Schlissel, Home Center, Carmel Frenkel, Shalam Packaging Solutions, Pelephone Communications, Scoop Metals, Colmobile, the Israeli Air Force, the Israel Aircraft Industry, Klil Industries, Clalit Health Services, a Defense Ministry facility, Intel, Milco Industries and others.

-The Company's services in this segment are provided pursuant to customer-tailored agreements, and generally include a list of defined and detailed tasks, technical and functional specifications which the system being constructed will be required to meet, timetables (generally ranging from 9 to 18 months for setting up the system, depending on its complexity and other factors, which vary from case to case) and installment payments according to the progress in work.
+The Company's services in the logistic systems area are provided pursuant to customertailored agreements, and generally include a list of defined and detailed tasks, technical and functional specifications which the system being constructed will be required to meet, timetables (generally ranging from 9 to 18 months for setting up the system, depending on its complexity and other factors, which vary from case to case) and installment payments according to the progress in work.
 Under these agreements, the Company is generally required to provide guarantees (mostly bank guarantees) to secure performance of its obligations.
-As of the publication date of the report, the Company provided bank guarantees as aforesaid for a cumulative sum of NIS 3.1 million.